How far ahead is your demand planning for warehouses?

 Manufacturers that own warehouses can improve efficiency through diligent supply chain planning.
 Some newer companies are set up to create products on-demand as orders come in.
 Traditional manufactures rely on an older method of producing x number of units to meet projected consumer demand.

-Regardless of how many units are produced at a time, manufacturers and retailers must avoid the bullwhip effect.
+Regardless of how many units are produced, manufacturers and retailers must avoid the bullwhip effect.
 This situation involves demand distortion within the supply chain due to differences in orders that aren't in sync with sales.
 A retailer might order more units than they need, which might distort a wholesaler's view of demand.

 - Suppliers rounding orders up or down